 © 1969 BBC

 The BBC commemorated the centenary of Berlioz’s death with a series of programmes on radio and television over a two week period.
-This page reproduces the outline of these programmes from a contemporary issue of Radio Times, the BBC’s weekly programmes listing magazine, a copy of which is in our own collection.
-This issue of the magazine was published on 6 March 1969 and covered the actual broadcasts from Saturday 8 to Friday 14 March.
+This page reproduces the outline of these programmes from a contemporary issue of Radio Times, the BBC’s weekly magazine, a copy of which is in our collection.
+This issue of the magazine was published on 6 March 1969 and covered the radio and television broadcasts from Saturday 8 to Friday 14 March.

 Berlioz: a Singular Obsession